Kyle64Bit2602/Chapter-6-Project/README.md

 Kyle, Mason, Gideon

 ## Travel Expenses Desc
-Outputs the total days on the trip, the time of departure, the amount of round-trip afaire, amount of car rentals, miles driven, parking fees, taxi fees, conference/seminar registration fees, hotel expenses, and the amount of each meal eaten.
+Outputs the total days on the trip, the time of departure, the amount of round-trip affaire, amount of car rentals, miles driven, parking fees, taxi fees, conference/seminar registration fees, hotel expenses, and the amount of each meal eaten.